 Number of Bays

-A simple hard drive enclosure at around £5-10 will have one simple connection and be ideally suited for those wanting to use it as a straight back up.
+The enclosures tend to vary in price depending on what you need it for.
+A simple hard drive enclosure at approximately £10 will have one simple connection and will ideally be suited to those wanting to use it as a straight back up.

 How do you do it?